-The Anaesthesia Clinical Services Accreditation (ACSA) scheme, run by the RCoA, aims to provide support for departments of anaesthesia to implement the recommendations contained in the GPAS chapters.
-The scheme provides a set of standards, and requires departments of anaesthesia to benchmark themselves against these using a self-assessment form available on the RCoA website.
+The ACSA scheme, run by the RCoA, aims to provide support for departments of anaesthesia to implement the recommendations contained in the GPAS Chapters.
+The scheme provides a set of standards, and requires departments of anaesthesia to benchmark themselves against these standards using a self-assessment form available on the RCoA website.
 Every standard in ACSA is based on recommendation(s) contained in GPAS.
-The ACSA standards are reviewed annually and republished approximately four months following GPAS
+The ACSA standards are reviewed annually and republished approximately four months following GPAS review and republication, to ensure that they reflect current GPAS recommendations.
+ACSA standards include links to the relevant GPAS recommendations, for departments to refer to while working through their gap analyses.

-- review and republication, to ensure that they reflect current GPAS recommendations.
-ACSA - 513 standards include links to the relevant GPAS recommendations, for departments to refer to while 514 working through their gap analyses. - 715 Departments of anaesthesia are given the opportunity to engage with the ACSA process for an - 716 appropriate fee.
-Once engaged, departments are provided with a 'college guide', either a - 717 member of the ACSA committee or an experienced reviewer, to assist them with identifying actions - 718 required to meet the standards outlined in the document.
-Departments must demonstrate - adherence to all 'priority one' standards listed in the document to receive accreditation from the - RCoA.
-This is confirmed during a visit to the department by a group of four ACSA reviewers (two clinical reviewers, a lay reviewer and an administrator), who submit a report back to the ACSA committee. - The ACSA committee has committed to building a 'good practice library' (GPL), which will be used to collect and share documentation such as policies and checklists, as well as case studies of how departments that have overcome barriers to implementation of the standards, or have implemented the standards in innegative ways - 726 implemented the standards in innovative ways. - 727 One of the outcomes of the ACSA process is to test the standards, and by extension the GPAS - recommendations, to ensure that they are able to be implemented by departments of anaesthesia and consider any difficulties that may result from implementation.
-The ACSA committee has - committed to measuring and reporting feedback of this type from departments engaging in the - scheme back to the CDGs updating the guidance via the GPAS technical team.
+Departments of anaesthesia are given the opportunity to engage with the ACSA process for an appropriate fee.
+Once engaged, departments are provided with a 'college guide', either a member of the ACSA committee or an experienced reviewer, to assist them with identifying actions required to meet the standards outlined in the document.
+Departments must demonstrate adherence to all 'priority one' standards listed in the document to receive accreditation from the RCoA.
+This is confirmed during a visit to the department by a group of four ACSA reviewers (two clinical reviewers, a PatientsVoices@RCoA reviewer and an administrator), who submit a report back to the ACSA committee.

+The ACSA committee has committed to building a 'good practice library', which will be used to collect and share documentation such as policies and checklists, as well as case studies of how departments that have overcome barriers to implementation of the standards, or have implemented the standards in innovative ways.

+One of the outcomes of the ACSA process is to test the standards and, by extension, the GPAS recommendations, to ensure that they are able to be implemented by departments of anaesthesia and consider any difficulties that may result from implementation.
+The ACSA committee has committed to measuring and reporting feedback of this type from departments engaging in the scheme back to the CDGs updating the guidance via the GPAS technical team.

-732 Areas for future development
+Areas for future development

-- 733 Following the systematic review of the evidence, the following areas of research are suggested: - advanced pain relief techniques for trauma patients before surgery.
+Following the systematic review of the evidence, the following areas of research are suggested: